SUZUKA CIRCUIT TOP Other Races FAQ

 - Q9: Where can I receive the ticket?

-- A: You can receive the ticket you purchased at the place located at the amusement front gate.
+- You can receive the ticket you purchased at the place located at the amusement front gate.
 When

 receiving your ticket.
 Please have the voucher and your ID (passport) ready for showing.

 - Q10: Please tell me how and where to buy a race ticket.

 - You purchase advance tickets on the Suzuka Circuit Internet site and receive them at the main gate on site.